Privacy Policy

 Email: info@headhuntvietnam.com

-We respect and are committed to protecting your privacy in accordance with Vietnamese laws, including Personal Data Protection Law No. 91/2025/QH15 and Decree 356/2025/ND-CP on personal data protection, along with other applicable regulations.
-This Policy explains how we collect, use, share, store, and protect personal data when you access our website or use our services.
+We respect and are committed to protecting your privacy in accordance with Vietnamese law, including the Personal Data Protection Law No. 91/2025/QH15 and Decree No. 356/2025/ND-CP on personal data protection, as well as other related legal provisions.
+This policy explains how we collect, use, share, store, and protect personal data when you access our website or use our services.

-By using the website/services, you acknowledge that you have read, understood, and agree to this Policy.
-If you do not agree, please stop accessing or using the services.
+By using the website/services, you confirm that you have read, understood, and agree to this Policy.
+If you do not agree, please cease accessing or using the services.

-- Employers/businesses posting jobs or using candidate introduction services.
+- Employers/companies posting job advertisements or using candidate referral services.

-- Website visitors and users of career consulting services.
+- Website visitors and recipients of career counseling.

 Depending on the service you use and your consent, we may collect:

 Full name, gender, date of birth, nationality, photo, phone number, email, contact/residential address.
-Company information: company name, tax code, logo, industry, company size, office location (province, ward, address), website, company description.
+Company information: company name, tax identification number, logo, industry, company size, office location (province/city, district, address), website, company description.

-CV/profile, education and work history, certifications, skills, references/referees, job preferences, application and interaction history.
+Resume/CV, education and work history, certificates, skills, recommendation letters, references, job preferences, application/interview history.

-Username, login/usage logs, purchased service packages, payment information (e.g., transaction codes, payment processor details).
-Card/account details, if any, are processed and encrypted by payment gateways.
+Username, login/usage history, purchased service packages, payment information (e.g., transaction ID, payment processor).
+Payment cards/accounts, if any, are processed and encrypted by the partner payment gateway.

-IP address, browser type, device details, cookies, pixels/tags, access logs, pages viewed, feature interactions.
+IP address, browser type, device, cookies, tracking pixels/codes, access logs, visited pages, feature interactions.

-Processing of sensitive data is only carried out when there is explicit consent in writing or equivalent form from the data subject, except cases permitted by law under Article 15 of Personal Data Protection Law No. 91/2025/QH15.
+Processing of sensitive data is carried out only when there is explicit written consent or an equivalent form from the data subject, except in cases permitted by law pursuant to Article 15 of the Personal Data Protection Law No. 91/2025/QH15.

 Sensitive data includes but is not limited to: